uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

     * Splitting frontend/backend hosting is not allowed, this has caused too many problems.
 * License your code properly (use an OSI approved license)
     * Put your name (or some representation of you like GeneralHuxFan768) on it!
+* Force-push, rebase, and other git operations that remove history from github are strictly forbidden and you may recieve a zero or be removed from your team.

 ## Things that are allowed